DerKobe/DerKobe.github.io/_posts/2016-01-07-one-way-to-structure-your-code.markdown

 end
 {% endhighlight %}

-This particular process was used (very much) like this in a controller:
+This particular process was used (very much) like this in a Rails controller:
 {% highlight ruby %}
 def create
   process = MessageProcesses::Create.new(